Exploration noise for learning linear-quadratic mean field games: Introduction

-Importantly, it must be emphasized that in the two Figures \ref{fig:1} and \ref{fig:2} the decentralized black-box does not return the expected cost, but only the realization of the cost for the given realizations of the noises.
+Importantly, it must be emphasized again that in the two Figures \ref{fig:1} and \ref{fig:2} the decentralized black-box does not return the expected cost, but only the realization of the cost for the given realizations of the noises.
 At each step of the fictitious play, the optimization of the expected cost is formally performed over all the possible trajectories of the independent and common noises, bearing in mind that the control is adapted to both noises and that the state of the population is adapted to the common noise.
 This is stylized in the form of Figure \ref{fig:4}.
-Therein, this our choice to represent the possible trajectories of the two noises in the form of an infinite sequence of realizations from an I.I.D. (independent and identically distributed) sample of the idiosyncratic and common noises, this formal representation being very convenient for introducing next the numerical implementation.
+Therein, this is our choice to represent the possible trajectories of the two noises in the form of an infinite sequence of realizations from an i.i.d. sample of the idiosyncratic and common noises (and similarly for the initial condition), this formal representation being very convenient for introducing next the numerical implementation.